 You can increase glue trap effectiveness by placing them behind appliances, in dark corners, and places that have zero activity from you.

-Even though they are handy, I personally think mouse glue traps are not a humane way to catch mice.
-That is just me, though; you might be different.
+Even though they are handy, I think mouse glue traps are not a humane way to catch mice.
+That is just me and PETA; you might be different.

 Mouse Glue Traps – How They Kill Mice

 Some of the adhesive substances used on mice traps can only be used once, so if you have multiple mice to deal with, you will need to buy a few glue traps to ensure all the mice are gone.

 How Long Does It Take for a Mouse to Die on A Glue Trap?